*This post may contain affiliate links for which I earn commissions.*

 What Backhaul Actually Means

-Backhaul refers to how mesh nodes communicate with one another (see how mesh systems actually work).
+Backhaul refers to how mesh nodes communicate with one another (see how mesh WiFi systems actually work in real homes).

 In any mesh system, one unit connects to your modem and serves as the primary router.
 Additional nodes must relay traffic back to that router.
 This communication pathway is the backhaul.